CVLRO/ragemp-gitlab-ci/README.md

-# RageMP Gitlab Continuous Integration Config
+# RageMP GitlabCI Configuration for ragemp server (without build)

 How to run :